JamesLaverack/mrpack-container/README.md

 mrpack-container my-modpack.mrpack ./output --accept-eula
 ```

+The output is in OCI format in the given directory, but not compressed.
+You can use `tar` to compress it into a single file: `tar cf - -C ./output .`.

-You can load and execute the produced image directly:
+You can load and execute the produced image directly with a container runtime.
 ```bash
 tar cf - -C ./output/ . | podman load
 ```